brianma94/Esteganography-PNG/README.md

 Steganography script in images PNG

 This project was done by a classmate Pau Peña and me, Brian Martinez Alvarez.
-It is a Python script that permits to encode or decode a message into PNG images.
+It is a Python script that permits to encode or decode a message into/from PNG images.
 Doesn't matter if it uses RGB or RGBA to set the pixels.
 It works in both.
 It uses the LSB-Algorythm.

 It is necessary the following libraries to execute the script: